6502/para/README.md

    basically start the thread and forget about it.

 2. **Embarrassingly parallel workload**:
-   For example you're writing a raytracer and you divide the image in times and then as many threads as reasonable are started each one with a similar task: pick next tile, compute it.
+   For example you're writing a raytracer and you divide the image in tiles and then as many threads as reasonable are started each one with a similar task: pick next tile, compute it.
    Synchronization, if needed at all, is trivial (e.g. acquiring a mutex to store the result in a shared container).
 Parallelism is used massively, but only around a specific task.